Contractible subshifts: Comparison with other dynamical properties

+in an obvious way, and we can then extend this further to a map $f_{\vec v} : X \to B^G$ arbitrarily.
+We observe that when $x \in X$ is $\vec v$-periodic in a large enough area, then $f_{\vec v}$ produces a valid pattern from $Y$ in a large area.

 All in all, we have morphisms $f_{\vec 0}$, and $f_{\vec v}$ for each $\vec v \in P$.
-We observe that without changing $r'$ (thus with a fixed number $|P| + 1$ of morphisms), we can ensure that for each $\vec u \in \Z^d$, an arbitrarily large ball is covered in the non-$\#$ part of the image of at least one of the morphisms $f_{\vec v}$, $v \in B_{r'}$.
-For this, it suffices to increase the number $R$ to make the morphism $f$ look further for period-breakers before outputting $\#$.
+We observe that without changing $r'$ (thus with a fixed number $|P| + 1$ of morphisms), we can ensure that for each $\vec u \in \Z^d$, an arbitrarily large ball is covered in the valid part of the image of at least one of the morphisms $f_{\vec v}$, $v \in B_{r'}$.
+For this, it suffices to increase the number $R$, so as to make the morphism $f_{\vec 0}$ look further for period-breakers.

-Thus the images of the morphisms cover $G$ in the precise sense of Lemma~\ref{lem:Stitch}, and the lemma guarantees the existence of a morphism from $X$ to $Y$ (with some additional properties that do not interest us here). \end{proof}
+All in all, we conclude that for any $\ell$, we can ensure that for all $x \in X$, at least one of the morphisms $f_{\vec v}$ produces a valid pattern of $Y$ in the ball of radius $\ell$.
+We now obtain a morphism from $X$ to $Y$ using Lemma~\ref{lem:Stitching}. \end{proof}